 OMG!
 I think I may have died and found food heaven.
 I was so excited to go skiing at Hoshino Resorts TOMAMU in Hokkaido because I love skiing almost as much as I love eating.
 And I love Japanese food almost as much as I love breathing.
-But on a scale of one to epic, the food at this resort was epic and a half!
+So I was happy to discover that the resort’s food was as good as it gets.

 And that is not just because it tasted so, so good.
 It was because it was healthy too, so I got no arguments from my mum when I was shoving it in my gob by the bucketful … though she did still get a bit cross with me when I shovelled it without using appropriate etiquette.
 Thankfully, etiquette in Japan allows for slurping with gusto, so that got me off the hook in that area at least.